U.S. Embassy Jakarta, Indonesia - JAK

 All fees may be paid in either Indonesian Rupiah or by credit card.
 We accept MasterCard, Visa, and American Express.
 Credit card charges will be made in U.S. dollars and foreign exchange charges may apply.

-Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
+If you are ineligible for a visa, we cannot refund the application fee.
 A list of fees can be found Fees for Visa Services.

 Do not make travel plans outside Indonesia